 - Applicants from varying specialities within global health, including but not limited to medicine, nursing, health sciences, humanities, epidemiology, public health, and health policy are encouraged to apply.
 Fundamental (laboratory or bench) research projects, without a clear translational focus on population outcomes, will not be within the scope of this fellowship.

-- Applicants, who do not have the PhD or PhD-equivalent degree in hand at the time of application, must include a letter from their Department Chair specifying that dissertation defence will take place before September 1st, 2017.
-Successful applicants who do not complete all requirements for their PhD by August 31, 2017, will have their offer of award withdrawn.
+- Applicants, who do not have the PhD or PhD-equivalent degree in hand at the time of application, must include a letter from their Department Chair specifying the date of the dissertation defence.
+Successful applicants who do not complete all requirements for their PhD by August 31, 2018, will have their offer of award withdrawn.

 - Please see the Graduate and Postdoctoral Studies Office for detailed information on postdoctoral registration at McGill.
 Please make sure you meet the general requirements to be a postdoc in Quebec and Canada.
 Fellows must comply with all postdoctoral registration requirements.
 If selected, candidates from outside of Canada will need to budget for the time required for immigration/work permit processing.

-English Language Requirement: The language of instruction at McGill University is English.
+- English Language Requirements: The language of instruction at McGill University is English.
 Applicant must demonstrate the required level of English proficiency prior to admission to McGill, regardless of citizenship status or country of origin.

 How to Apply: Prospective candidates should submit: